apache/incubator-devlake-website/docs/Metrics/CQIssueCount.md

 ORDER BY created_date
 ```

-2. To get the issue count of 'Hotspots', please add the condition `type = VULNERABILITY`
+2. To get the issue count of 'VULNERABILITY', please add the condition `type = VULNERABILITY`

 ```
 SELECT